-Refugees’ right to work and access to labor markets is one of the main ingredients needed to allow them to secure sustainable livelihoods because this reduces their vulnerability, enhances their resilience, and enables them to gain a decent life.
+Refugees’ right to work and access to labor markets is one of the main ingredients needed to secure sustainable livelihoods.
+This reduces their vulnerability, enhances their resilience, and enables them to gain a decent life.

-Many employers exploit refugees by giving them less than the original workers in the country, Especially in the developing countries, because there is a few labor force in the country because of the migration.
+Many employers exploit refugees by giving them less than the original workers in the country, especially in developing countries because there is a few labor force in the country because of the migration.

 Importance of Economic Inclusion for Refugees

 Economic inclusion for refugees is essential to improving refugees’ situation in the host country.